Before you begin

 - When you have completed proofreading your paper, go over it one more time.
 Check for anything that you may have skipped over during the first proofreading.

-Practice your proofreading, editing, and revising skills by following the directions below:
+Practice your proofreading, editing, and revising skills

 - Write a five-minute paragraph describing something in your room in full detail.